Jon Berti Player Props: Marlins vs. Tigers

-Jon Berti -- with a slugging percentage of .654 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins versus the Detroit Tigers, with Reese Olson on the hill, on July 28 at 6:40 PM ET.
+On Saturday, Jon Berti (batting .536 in his past 10 games) and the Miami Marlins play the Detroit Tigers, whose starting pitcher will be Beau Brieske.
+First pitch is at 4:10 PM ET.

-He strung together two hits (going 2-for-3 with a double and an RBI) in his last game against the Rays.
+In his last appearance, he racked up two hits (going 2-for-4 with a double and an RBI) against the Tigers.

 Jon Berti Game Info & Props vs. the Tigers